benjaminfvaughn/CATIA/CATVBAFuncRef.md

 ## AddNewPadFromRef()
 * Add a pad to an existing body
 * Creates pad from non-sketch wireframe geometry

+# HybridBody
+A wireframe, surface geometry, or organizational (abstract component) of a part.
+## Name
+* Read of change the name of HybridBody

+# HybridBodies
+A collection of the features that comprise wireframe, surface geometry, or organizational (abstract component) in a part.
+## Add
+* Create a new HybridBody as a member of the specified HybridBodies collection.
+* Usually to create a geometrical set.

 # HybridShapeFactory
 The hybrid shape factory is an abstract object that provides access to generate and modify geometry.
 Think of HybridShapeFactory like a library/toolbox.